Fox-ML-infrastructure/FoxML_Core/LEGAL/COMPLIANCE_FAQ.md

 **You do NOT need a commercial license for:**
 - Non-commercial academic research (at qualifying institutions, see `LICENSE`)

-- Personal study or learning (individual, non-commercial use)
-- Contributing to the Software in a personal/non-commercial context
+**Note:** Personal use (individual, non-commercial) is not permitted under the free license.
+Individual use requires a commercial license.

 **See `LEGAL/COMMERCIAL_USE.md` for detailed guidance.**